-Explanation of Artificial Gravity by Ron Kurtus - Succeed in Understanding Physics.
-Key words: physical science, space station, spacecraft, acceleration, centrifugal force, radian, angular velocity, weightlessness, School for Champions.
+Key words: Artificial Gravity, Physics, physical science, space station, spacecraft, acceleration, centrifugal force, radian, angular velocity, weightlessness, Ron Kurtus, School for Champions.
 Copyright © Restrictions

-Artificial gravity is a force that simulates the effect of gravity but is not caused by the attraction to the Earth.
+Artificial gravity is a force that simulates the effect of gravity in a spaceship.
+It is not caused by the attraction to the Earth but is instead caused by acceleration or centrifugal force.
 There is a need for artificial gravity in spacecraft to counter the effect of weightlessness on the astronauts.

 A rotating circular space station can create artificial gravity for its passengers.
-The rate or rotation necessary to duplicate the Earth's gravity depends on the radius of the circle.
-Equations can be derived to determine the rotation rate and radius to simulate the effect of gravity.
+The rate of rotation necessary to duplicate the Earth's gravity depends on the radius of the circle.

 Questions you may have include: